Home » Salads » Summer Grain Salad with fresh vegetables and herbs

 Summer Grain Salad

-A satisfying and healthy grain salad, perfect for summer cookouts and healthy weekday lunches!
+A satisfying and healthy summer grain salad, perfect for cookouts and healthy weekday lunches!

 Prep Time 20 minutes